ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/data-tutorial.md

 =IF(A2=1,"first", IF(A2=2,"second", IF(A2=3,"third")))
 ```

-Pull down the bottom right corner of the first cell to apply it to the formula to the few rows.
+Pull down the bottom right corner of the first cell to apply the formula to the next few rows.

+![formula pull down](images/class_first_fill.png)

 Looks good!

-![formula pull down](images/class_first_fill.png)

 Now click the little blue box in the bottom corner of the highlighted cells to copy the formula to the rest of the cells in the column.

 ![automatically fill column](images/class_full_fill.png)

 If needed, this same method can be applied in reverse for converting strings to numbers!

 ### Missing Values
+Now we need to fill in the age column, which has many missing values, indicated by a “?”.
+We will need to estimate the missing ages based on the other information we have access to.
+There are many methods we could use to do this.
+One simple way to fill in these missing ages would be to calculate the average age based on the ages we do have and use this number for all of the missing ages.
+One slightly more nuanced way is to calculate the average age and then pick random numbers within one standard deviation of the average for the missing ages.
+The standard deviation is a statistical measure for how dispersed a dataset is - in other words, how closely the other values are clustered around the mean.
+This will look like the following:

 For each missing value, we’ll choose a random number between the following range range:
 * Low end of range: average - standard deviation